Implicits, type classes, and extension methods, part 4: understanding implicits

 implicitly[B[A]] // error: ambiguous implicit values

-One way of handling such situation will be by declaring/importing the implicit manually - if it was imported from the companion, by putting it directly into the scope, the relative weight ranking algorithm will declare local implicit as more specific than one from the companion.
+One way of handling such a situation is to declare/import the implicit manually — if it was imported from the companion, put it directly into the scope; the relative weight ranking algorithm will declare the local implicit as more specific than the one from the companion.

 import A._